ritu1337/anti-scamaz/README.md

 #anti-scamaz
-Anti-scamaz is a Chrome extension that analyzes every imgur image.
+Anti-scamaz is a Chrome extension that analyzes every imgur link and detects animated JPG/PNG images.

 It displays:

-1. Real image format: (JPG, PNG, GIF...)
+1. Real image format: [GIF, JPG, PNG...]
-2. Animated: Yes/No
+2. Animated: [Yes/No]
-3. Duration in seconds (if it's animated) to know when it loops, so that you don't get tricked into showing a dick on stream.
+3. Duration in seconds (if animated)
-4. WutFace Alert about scamaz images (JPG, PNG...) that really are animated gifs.
+4. WutFace Alert about scamaz images (JPG, PNG...) that are animated gifs in disguise.

+Duration lets you know when a gif loops, so that you don't get tricked into showing a dick live on stream.

 It looks like this: